Diminished Value Claims

 How Do I File a Diminished Value Claim in South Carolina?

-If the insurance company denies your claim, you can then file a claim for auto insurance arbitration in court where both you and the insurance company present evidence to an arbitrator or arbitration panel who then decides if you are owed diminished value, and if so, in what amount.
+If the insurance company denies your claim, you can then file a claim for auto insurance arbitration in court where both you and the insurance company can present evidence to an arbitrator or arbitration panel to decide if you are owed diminished value and if so, in what amount.

 What Is the South Carolina Statute of Limitations for Diminished Value Claims?

 The statute of limitations for diminished value claims in South Carolina is generally three years from the date that the wreck occurred, but we recommend that you act as soon as possible.
 If you miss the filing deadline, your claim will likely be dismissed.
-Also, you may muddle your case by driving your car in the meantime and further decreasing its value.
-We urge you to discuss the possibility of filing a diminished value claim with an experienced South Carolina car accident attorney.
+Also, you may hurt your case by driving your car in the meantime and further decreasing its value.

-Contact the Law Offices of James Scott Farrin if You Believe You Have a Diminished Value Claim
+Contact the Law Offices of James Scott Farrin if You Have Been Injured in a Car Accident Caused by Another

 We want you to pursue all the compensation to which you may be entitled.
-In South Carolina, you have the right to pursue a diminished value claim.
 It’s time to tell them you mean business.

 ×